 Brunswick University Center at 3605 Center Road (Route 303) is easily accessible from Interstate 71.
 It is located next to Brunswick High School.
 The Brunswick Transit Authority provides public transportation to the center.

 The Westshore Campus offers a one-stop student services area and a variety of health career programs as well as courses in liberal arts, business, IT, pre-engineering, nursing, emergency medical technology, english as a second language and other subject areas.
 The expanded campus will offer a Technology Learning Center, a library, as well as food service and dedicated amenities for both veterans and honor students.
 The campus will house twelve different labs including STEM, IT and health career labs (featuring a human patient simulator and an anatomage table).

 Hospitality Management Center of Excellence

-The heart of the hospitality program is the Hospitality Management Center, located across from Public Square in downtown Cleveland.
+Falling under the leadership of the Westshore Campus, the Hospitality Management Center is located across from Public Square in downtown Cleveland.
 This location is in the center of the culinary and hotel district, within walking distance of nationally recognized chef-run restaurants and expanding lodging and entertainment businesses.
 The program also features two student-run restaurants, Café 4250, located on the Eastern Campus and Alere, located at the Jerry Sue Thornton Center.

 Hospitality Management Center: http://www.tri-c.edu/campuses-and-locations/hospitality-management-center/directions-to-hospitality-management-center.html